Feeding the house rabbit 6: twigs and branches

 Thank you

-Before a rabbit is given a twig to chew, it is important to check that it’s picked from a tree that is not toxic to rabbits.
-Furthermore, the tree must not have been exposed to chemicals or pollution from busy roads.
-The cut branches can be rince in the shower to remove bugs and foreign bodies before giving to the rabbits.
+Prior to providing a rabbit with a twig for chewing, it is essential to ascertain that the twig was sourced from a tree that is not toxic to rabbits.
+Additionally, it is imperative that the tree has not been exposed to chemicals or pollution from major roadways.
+The cut branches should be rinsed in the shower to remove any insects or other foreign matter before being given to the rabbits.

 MediRabbit